Ray Peterson: Life and career

 His last charting US-Top-30 hit was "Missing You".
-By the mid 1960s he had become something of a phenomenon on the west coast of the United States, appearing live in numerous concerts with Keith Allison.
+By the mid-1960s he had become something of a phenomenon on the west coast of the United States, appearing live in numerous concerts with Keith Allison.

 His performances at the Sacramento Memorial Auditorium, produced by Fred Vail, beginning in 1963 helped fuel a revival of "The Wonder of You", as well as launching his new relationship with MGM Records, an alliance that produced two albums: The Very Best of Ray Peterson which featured most of the Dunes singles, and The Other Side of Ray Peterson, which included many of his nightclub songs.
-He later moved to Nashville, Tennessee, and by the 1970s when the hit records stopped coming, Peterson became a Baptist Church minister and occasionally played the oldies music circuit.
+He later moved to Nashville, Tennessee, and by the 1970s when the hit records stopped coming, Peterson became a Baptist Church minister and occasionally played the classic hits music circuit.
 In 1981 he released a Christian folk rock album called Highest Flight, which was also released as My Father's Place.

 Peterson was inducted into the Rockabilly Hall of Fame.

 Peterson died of colon cancer on January 25, 2005, in Smyrna, Tennessee, aged 69.
 He left a widow, four sons, and three daughters.
 For publicity reasons, he had shaved four years off his age, leading many sources to list his age as 65.
 He was interred in the Roselawn Memorial Gardens cemetery in Murfreesboro, Tennessee.